By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Prerequisites: Enter a test session by typing

-when inside a folder.
+testwhen inside a folder.
 Display area enters fullscreen and lowest scoring flashcard question and hints are displayed -

 Test case:

-where x can be anything but empty for non-MCQ cards
+ans xwhere x can be anything but empty for non-MCQ cards

-, a green page with correct attempt notification will be displayed.
+Expected: If the correct answer to the flashcard question isx, a green page with correct attempt notification will be displayed.
 Otherwise, a red page with wrong answer notification will be displayed.
 For both cases, status bar remains the same to be still in test session -

 Test case:

-where x can be any of the option number displayed for MCQ cards
+ans xwhere x can be any of the option number displayed for MCQ cards

-, a green page with correct attempt notification will be displayed.
+Expected: If the option number with the correct answer to the flashcard question isx, a green page with correct attempt notification will be displayed.
 Otherwise, a red page with wrong answer notification will be displayed.
 For both cases, status bar remains the same to be still in test session -

 Test case:

-where x is not an option number and not empty for MCQ cards
+ans xwhere x is not an option number and not empty for MCQ cards

-is shown in the status message.
+Expected: The errorMCQ question expects option number as answeris shown in the status message.
 Status bar remains the same. -

 Test case: